The Blog Social

 Even with a solid Pinterest marketing strategy, these mistakes will tank your results:

-Ignoring fresh pins: The algorithm prioritizes new content.
+Ignoring fresh pins: The algorithm prioritises new content.
 Repinning is essential, but you still need to publish fresh pins regularly to maintain visibility.

 Pinning inconsistently: One week of 50 pins followed by radio silence kills your momentum.
 Consistency beats intensity every time.